-The NSWMERP coordinates NSW Government agencies' approach to MER to deliver on Basin Plan and NSW requirements.
+The NSW Monitoring, Evaluation and Reporting Plan (NSWMERP) provides a unified approach to delivering Basin Plan and NSW evaluation and reporting requirements. coordinates NSW Government agencies' approach to MER to deliver on Basin Plan and NSW requirements.
+The NSW-wide MER program consists of: